-So you have a mentor – but who is your sponsor?
+So, you have a mentor – but who is your sponsor?
 Many candidates enrolling in our leadership development programs don’t yet understand the difference – nor why sponsors are so critical to advancement.
-Although when asked how they acquired their last two promotions, most say it’s because someone advocated for them.
+And yet, asked how they acquired their last two promotions, most say it’s because someone advocated for them.

-Sponsors don’t just make noise.
-They’re your instrumental change agents.
-Sylvia Ann Hewlett, the founding CEO of the US-based Center for Talent Innovation (CTI), tells Forbes that, “…sponsors, and not mentors, give you real career traction.
-They put you on the path to power and influence by affecting three things: pay raises, high profile assignments and promotions.”
+Sponsors don’t just make noise, either; they’re your instrumental change agents.
+Sylvia Ann Hewlett, founding CEO of the US-based Centre for Talent Innovation (CTI), tells Forbes that, ‘…sponsors, and not mentors, give you real career traction.
+They put you on the path to power and influence by affecting three things: pay raises, high profile assignments and promotions.’

-Another obvious but often overlooked idea is to know what’s happening in your space.
-Observe those who are going places and who are recognised as more senior and/or influential, and always keep abreast of the latest trends and clicks.
-Use this research to identify possible sponsors then impress them with your superior market intelligence.
+Another obvious – but often overlooked – idea is to know what’s happening in your space.
+Observe who’s going places, who’s recognised as more senior and/or influential, and always keep abreast of the latest trends.
+Use this research to identify possible sponsors, then impress them with your superior market intelligence.
 This level of responsiveness inevitably requires that you move beyond your inner circle of safe, familiar people, even if it already includes a senior advocate.

 In other words, cast the net wider.
 An exceptional sponsor is worth their weight in gold.
 It takes time and effort to find them.
 But they’re an investment in your future success, so be patient, keep with it, and the rewards will come.